 STEP 2: CONNECT WITH OUR PARTICIPANT SUPPORT COORDINATOR.

 After you apply, you will be directed to a confirmation page.
-The page will include the name, email, and phone number of our Participant Support Coordinator, Greg Couturier.
-Please call, text, or email Greg so that you can learn more about the available training programs and pick the option that’s best for you.
-For those who do not initiate communication, Greg will reach out promptly.
+The page will include the name, email, and phone number of our Participant Support Coordinator, Ms. Twila.
+Please call, text, or email Twila so that you can learn more about the available training programs and pick the option that’s best for you.
+For those who do not initiate communication, Twila will reach out promptly.

 STEP 3: SIGN UP FOR A TESTING SESSION!